aridjayarecipes/cutesrecipes.web.app/content/post/2114-recipe-of-any-night-of-the-week-beetroot-star-anise-dip.md

 recipeinstructions:
 - "Boil chopped beetroot in a microwave safe bowl for 5-6 minutes.
 Let it cool."
 - "In a blender add the beetroot cubes, water, star anise fruit until smooth paste."
-- "Heat pan & add butter.
-Add the dry spices & let it crackle.
-Add the beetroot puree & cook until mixture is semi dry.
+- "Heat pan &amp; add butter.
+Add the dry spices &amp; let it crackle.
+Add the beetroot puree &amp; cook until mixture is semi dry.
 Add sugar.
 Cook for few minutes.
-Remove from heat & let it cool.
+Remove from heat &amp; let it cool.
 Strain in a flour siever for a smooth texture."
 - "Serve with ur fav appetisers and starters."
 categories:
 - Recipe